slsdetectorgroup/slsDetectorPackage/docs/src/pattern.rst

    patloop 0 0x0001 0x0003
    patnloop 0 7

 The first argument of both commands is the ID of the loop.
 Ctb and Xilinx_Ctb can have 6 loops (ID 0-5), Mythen3 can have 4 loop definitions.
 The commands above configure the loop with ID 0 to run 7 times and jump from the patword with address 3 to the patword with address 1.
-Important: if patnloop is set to 1 the addesses 0x1-0x3 will execute exactly once, if it is set to 0 the pattern addresses will be skipped.
+Important: If patnloop is set to 1, the addresses 0x1-0x3 will execute exactly once; if it is set to 0, the pattern addresses will be skipped.

 The same idea is used to introduce wait times.
 The example below causes the patword at address 0x0002 to be active for 9 clock cycles before the execution continues.